dpantaz/AzureTerraform/README.md

 # AzureTerraform
-This repo contains Terraform code that can Deploy Azure Infrastructure
+This repo contains Terraform code that deploys Azure Infrastructure